Variable Configuration Object

 }

-new_variable = variables.create(variable_data)
+new_variable = client.variable.create(variable_data)

 print(f"Created variable: {new_variable.id}")